Damana people: Mamos and sagas

-The traditional male Wiwa spiritual and political authorities are called mamos and the female equivalent sagas.
+The traditional male Damana spiritual and political authorities are called mamos and the female equivalent sagas.
 Their influence is present in the daily lives and important events of the community, whom they advise individually, in meetings, and in angag+k+n talks.

 Mamo means sun,^{:4} grandfather, and counselor and saga means moon,^{:4} grandmother, and counselor.
 Both leaders receive a special education to learn about the Creator, understand nature, society, and people, heal, interpret dreams, and direct ceremonies and rituals.
 Training to become a Mamo begins at an early age and takes years of dedication.

 The mamos, in addition to being spiritual leaders, fulfill the functions of a doctor, as every person in the community who gets sick is attended to by him.
 For many people, they are considered the wisest people in the community.

 Traditional clothing

-Wiwa men dress in white pants (ganzurra), white tea shirts made by Wiwa women (shamarra), and hats.
-Wiwa woman dress in blanket ponchos that they make by hand with textiles, and a sash (yina).
-Male Wiwa children and teenagers dress in a white coat or tunic that reaches their knees, with a small backpack that they carry at all times on their shoulder.
-Just like the male children, female Wiwa children and adolescents dress in a tunic, but it is typically longer, reaching the ankles.
+Damana men dress in white pants (ganzurra), white tea shirts made by Damana women (shamarra), and hats.
+Damana woman dress in blanket ponchos that they make by hand with textiles, and a sash (yina).
+Male children and teenagers dress in a white coat or tunic that reaches their knees, with a small backpack that they carry at all times on their shoulder.
+Just like the male children, female children and adolescents dress in a tunic, but it is typically longer, reaching the ankles.

 Agricultural system and economy

-The Wiwa are farmers that grow and cultivate yuca, ñame (a type of yam), malanga, bananas, corn, bean, coca, and sugarcane/panela, for family consumption and coffee (coffea arabica) for commerce.
+The Damana are farmers that grow and cultivate yuca, ñame (a type of yam), malanga, bananas, corn, bean, coca, and sugarcane/panela, for family consumption and coffee (coffea arabica) for commerce.
 They also produce fique, whose fiber they make hammocks and suzu backpacks with.
 The men wear carry cross with duadu backpacks, made of home-spun cotton.
 The women make the clothes, although they usually acquire the fabric from Kogui people, and the men make hats.
 They hunt iguanas, rabbits, rodents, and birds.
 They collect shells in order to extract their lime which is required for the traditional consumption of coca.